ZoltanBrys/hunren.tobaccouse_covid19.LASSO/README.md

 ## this repo
-contains the R-syntax a manusctipt titled "Comparing the correlates of daily tobacco use and COVID-19 vaccination refusal among the Hungarian active population"
+contains the prepared data and the R-syntax to the manusctipt titled "Comparing the correlates of daily tobacco use and COVID-19 vaccination refusal among the Hungarian active population"

 ## data
 prepared data is in the C19.RDS object.